core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

     *  For the pairwise mode, the Common Context is extended with a Pairwise Key Agreement Algorithm (see {{ssec-common-context-dh-alg}}) used for the agreement on a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}).

+    The content of the Common Context is long-term, as it is meant to be stable once the Common Context is established.

 * One Sender Context, extended with the following new parameters.

   * The endpoint's own private key used to sign messages protected in group mode (see {{mess-processing}}), or for deriving pairwise keys used with the pairwise mode (see {{sec-derivation-pairwise}}).

   * The endpoint's own authentication credential containing its public key (see {{sec-pub-key-format}}).

   * For the pairwise mode, the Sender Context is extended with the Pairwise Sender Keys associated with the other endpoints (see {{sec-derivation-pairwise}}).

+  Except for the Sender Sequence Number defined in {{Section 3.1 of RFC8613}}, the content of the Sender Context is long-term, as it is meant to be stable once the Sender Context is established.

   If the endpoint is configured exclusively as a silent server (see {{terminology}}), then the Sender Context is omitted.

 * One Recipient Context for each other endpoint from which messages are received.
 It is not necessary to maintain Recipient Contexts associated with endpoints from which messages are not (expected to be) received.

   * Each Recipient Context is extended with the authentication credential of the other endpoint, used to verify the signature of messages protected in group mode, or for deriving the pairwise keys used with the pairwise mode (see {{sec-derivation-pairwise}}).

   * For the pairwise mode, each Recipient Context is extended with the Pairwise Recipient Key associated with the other endpoint (see {{sec-derivation-pairwise}}).

+  Except for the Replay Window defined in {{Section 3.1 of RFC8613}}, the content of each Recipient Context is long-term, as it is meant to be stable once the Recipient Context is established.

+The varying part of the OSCORE Security Context is composed of the Sender Sequence Number in the Sender Context and the Replay Windows in the different Recipient Contexts.

 ~~~~~~~~~~~
 +-------------------+-------------------------------------------------+